kbwal/IsoNet2/IsoNet/tutorial/intro.md

 git clone https://github.com/procyontao/IsoNet2.git
 cd IsoNet2
 ```

 Run `./install.sh`.
-This create an [Anaconda](https://www.anaconda.com/download) environment using the included `isonet2_environment.yml` file and updates your environment variables by running `source isonet2.bashrc`.
+This creates an Conda environment (installing requirements) using the included **isonet2_environment.yml** file and updates your environment variables (allowing you to call isonet.py) by running `source isonet2.bashrc`.
 You may append this command to your .bashrc file.

+Installation should take 5-10 minutes.
 Upon successful installation, running the command `isonet.py --help` should display the following help message.
 ```
 INFO: Showing help with the command 'isonet.py -- --help'.

 NAME
     isonet.py - ISONET: Train on tomograms and restore missing-wedge.

-SYNOPSIS
-    isonet.py -

-DESCRIPTION
-    Usage:
-        isonet.py [command] -h

-    Commands:
-        prepare_star      Generate a tomograms.star file from tomogram folders star2json         Convert star file to JSON format json2star         Convert JSON file to star format deconv            CTF deconvolution for tomograms
-        make_mask         Generate masks for tomograms
-        predict           Predict tomograms using trained model
-        denoise           Train denoising model (noise2noise)
-        refine            Train missing wedge correction model
-        simulate_noise_F  Simulate Fourier domain noise statistics
-        postprocessing    Combine half-maps for postprocessing and FSC resize            Rescale tomograms to a given pixel size powerlaw_filtering Apply power-law filtering to a map psf               Generate point spread function or missing wedge mask check             Check IsoNet installation and GPU performance gui               Launch the IsoNet graphical user interface
+...
 ```
 # 2. Tutorial

-The following two examples outline the basic IsoNet2 workflow in Linux.
+The following outlines the example IsoNet2 command-line and GUI workflow in Linux for two datasets.
 More in-depth explanations of each parameter can be found under ***4.
 IsoNet Modules.*** A video tutorial can be found in the following [Google Drive.](https://drive.google.com/drive/u/1/folders/1P9sxSSJIWPs7hIGey3I38u3B2OvmiCAC)

 ## 2.1 Ribosome dataset (split tomogram)

-This [dataset](https://drive.google.com/drive/u/1/folders/1O1Uc4LrTls-8MZxXOjkryBtjqfGoHlEe) contains 5 tomograms from EMPIAR-10985 with frame-based EVN/ODD split.
+This [dataset](https://drive.google.com/drive/u/0/folders/1mmvTDvi-rjDcCF1aSBZLCxQ5ulWI1sRl) contains 5 tomograms from EMPIAR-10985 with frame-based EVN/ODD split.

 ### 2.1.1 Prepare Tomograms and Starfile

-In a new working directory, download the EVN and ODD folders.
+In a new working directory, download the **tomograms_split** folder.
+This contains even and odd half tomograms.

-Output for `ls -1 EVN`:
+Output for `ls -1 tomograms_split/EVN`:
 ```
 9x9_ts_01_sort_EVN_Vol-rotx.mrc
 9x9_ts_02_sort_EVN_Vol-rotx.mrc